prpole/dissertation/chapter2/main.md

 a category of experience as well as an abstract scientific concept<!--too convoluted, rewrite-->.
 It is through fear, a visceral and decidedly unscientific experience, that the *Before Adam* protagonist accesses the history of the species.
-The result is not a conception but a duality of being that encompasses a multi-epochal humanness.
+To feel the fear of the Pleistocene epoch is to recall a distinctly different humanity, one that has not superceded the bounds of biological agency to become geological---indeed, one that has not yet removed itself from the food chain or secured its sustenance through the soft conquest of agriculture and animal domestication.
+To recall this earlier state of being in the context of evolutionary history is to draw the outline of the human species itself through a rare experiential link.
+The result is not an abstract conception but a duality of being that encompasses a multi-epochal humanness.

+Experiencing humanness *per se*, and doing so on a scale that exceeds the individual, has ramifications for London's environmental consciousness just as it does for environmental consciousness in the Anthropocene.

 [naturalism is the staging ground, because in taking the individual as the nexus of determinism, that's exactly what they were trying to access]